 How to Prevent Bleed Through When Painting

-More details on how to get rid of bleedthrough, as well as how to fix paint bleed through after you have already painted.
+Read this post for more details on how to stop stains from coming through paint, as well as how to fix paint bleed through after you have already painted.

 3) Not Watching out for Paint Drips or Sags while the Paint is Drying